Opie Winston: Season 2

-After Donna is murdered, Opie spirals into depression.
-He starts to become more distant from his children, by crashing at the Club house where he bonds with Lyla, a porn star.
-They later form a relationship together, and Opie wants her to leave the porn industry.
+After Donna is murdered, Opie spirals into depression and dives deep back into the SAMCRO lifestyle.
+He starts to become more distant from his children and bonds with Lyla, a porn star.
+They later form a relationship, and Opie wants her to leave the porn industry.

 Season 3

-When the club starts exploiting its porn connections to entertain Henry Lin's clients, a furious Opie starts a fight with Lin's clients.
+When SAMCRO exploits its porn connections to entertain Chinese triad crime boss Henry Lin and his clients, a furious Opie starts a fight with Lin's clients.
 This ultimately leads to the club losing out on a major deal.
-He travels to Belfast, Northern Ireland to aide Jax, who's searching for his missing son Abel.
-After Agent Stahl tries to screw SAMCRO, Opie, with the help of Wayne Unser, targets Agent Stahl in retribution for her role in the death of his wife, Donna.
-During this confrontation Stahl breaks down crying and begs Opie for her life, to which Opie responds, "This is what she felt."
-He then shoots Stahl in the back of the head with a MAC-10, instantly killing her.
-After this, Chibs Telford rigs the scene to look as if the IRA murdered Stahl and Jimmy O'Phelan.
+He travels to Belfast to aide Jax, who's searching for his kidnapped son Abel.
+After Agent Stahl tries to dismantle SAMCRO, Opie, with the help of corrupt Charming police chief Wayne Unser, targets Agent Stahl in retribution for her role in the death of his wife, Donna.
+Opie shoots Stahl in the back of the head, instantly killing her.
+Chibs Telford rigs the scene to look as if the IRA murdered Stahl and rogue IRA member Jimmy O'Phelan.